Christian Yelich Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.
+- The Braves pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.82).
+- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.85).

-- Braves pitchers combine to allow the third-fewest home runs in baseball (108 total, 1.1 per game).
+- The Braves give up the third-fewest home runs in baseball (109 total, 1.1 per game).

-- Chirinos (4-4 with a 4.02 ERA and 31 strikeouts in 62 2/3 innings pitched) makes the start for the Braves, his fifth of the season.
+- Elder (7-2) gets the starting nod for the Braves in his 21st start of the season.
+He's put together a 3.30 ERA in 114 2/3 innings pitched, with 86 strikeouts.

-- His last appearance was out of the bullpen on Sunday, July 16 when the right-hander threw 4 2/3 innings against the Kansas City Royals, surrendering three earned runs while giving up four hits.
+- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he threw six innings, allowing two earned runs while giving up four hits.

-- In 15 games this season, the 29-year-old has a 4.02 ERA and 4.5 strikeouts per nine innings, while giving up a batting average of .247 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.